 - Serial Number 5, 7, 9, 10 and 11 shall be omitted

 Under “Other conditions”, –

 No 1 will read as – “Hotels, restaurants and other food establishments who sell or expose for sale savouries, sweets or other articles of food shall put up a notice board containing separate lists of the articles which have been cooked in ghee, edible oil, vanaspati and other fats for the information of the intending purchasers.

 Section 4: Part-II of Schedule 4

 relating to general requirements on Hygienic and sanitary practices to be followed by all food business operators applying for license.-

 These requirements under Schedule 4 have been revised and simplified to facilitate the Industry to implement Good Manufacturing Practices (GMP) and Good Hygiene Practices (GHP) and to meet the regulatory requirements.

-To be followed by all FBOS
+To be followed by all FBOs

 The establishment in which food is being handled, processed, manufactured, packed, stored and distributed by the food business operator and the persons handling them should conform to the sanitary and hygienic requirement, food safety measures and other standards as specified below.
 It shall also be deemed to be the responsibility of the food business operator to ensure adherence to necessary requirements.
-In addition to the requirements specified below, the food business operator shall identify steps in the activities of food business, which are critical to ensure food safety, and ensure that safety procedures are identified, implemented, maintained and reviewed periodically
+In addition to the requirements specified below, the food business operator shall identify steps in the activities of the food business, which are critical to ensuring food safety, and ensure that safety procedures are identified, implemented, maintained and reviewed periodically

 ESTABLISHMENT – DESIGN & FACILITIES